 Collaboration and Culture

-One difficulty Sharon raised with disclosure was the necessity of multiple vulnerability disclosures for many customers.
-People who are vulnerable, suffering from physical or mental health problems or going through a temporary, difficult period in their lives, find it incredibly challenging to repeatedly share information about their circumstances.
+One difficulty Professor Collard raised with disclosure was the necessity of multiple vulnerability disclosures for many customers.
+People who are experiencing physical or mental health problems or going through a temporary, difficult period in their lives, find it challenging to repeatedly share information about their circumstances.
 The emotional cost of this repetition is high.

-What is clear is that the infrastructure we have to deal with vulnerability in the industry needs to change.
-A centralised database similar to the Ofgem Priority Services Register, which enables vulnerability data sharing between energy companies, could be the answer.
+What is clear is that the infrastructure we have to deal with vulnerability needs to change.
+A centralised database similar to the Ofgem Priority Services Register, which enables vulnerability data sharing between energy companies, could be one answer.

 Ethics and Infrastructure

-When building trust with the consumer, the critical part is maintaining an ethical approach, said Bola Karimu, BA Accounting and Finance Programme Manager at the University of the West of England.
+When building trust with the consumer, the critical part is maintaining an ethical approach, said Bola Karimu, of the University of the West of England.
 If a centralised industry database were to be founded, there would need to be procedures to ensure companies sign an ethical agreement to agree not to misuse data, which would help build customer trust.

-A valid point was raised during our discussions that, even internally, vulnerability data sharing might not be streamlined enough.
-Different departments in a bank may not even share vulnerability data effectively enough yet with each other – people in the savings department may not know their same customer has declared details of their vulnerability to the current account department, for instance.
+A valid point was raised during the discussion that vulnerability data sharing might not be streamlined enough.
+Different departments in a bank, for example, may not share vulnerability data effectively – people in the savings department may not know their same customer has declared details of their vulnerability to the current account department.

 Technology and Machine Learning

-Technology can assist with vulnerability detection.
-As Bola mentioned, using artificial intelligence and machine learning to predict vulnerability is tough because you’re removing the human angle which is such a key part of the interaction.
-Equally, though, he advised that if we can identify potential vulnerability characteristics earlier in the customer communication process using technology like machine learning, then we can intervene faster to help them.
+The panel discussed how technology can assist with vulnerability detection.
+Dr Karimu said that using machine learning to detect vulnerability risked removing the human element which is such a key part of the interaction.
+Equally, he advised that if we can identify potential vulnerability characteristics earlier in the customer communication process using advanced technology, then advisors can intervene more quickly to extend help.